Cosmetic Eyelid Surgery (Blepharoplasty)

 - It is often recommended that you use Xailin gel to the eyes 1-2 hourly for the first 48 hours after surgery following any upper lid surgery but note that this will cause blurring of vision.
 (You should not drive for the first few days after surgery).
-These medications can be purchased from my clinic Face & Eye or online from the clinic’s online shop (www.faceandeyeshop.co.uk).
+These medications can be purchased from my clinic Face & Eye.
 You should not pull the lower eyelid down to put these drops or ointments in the eyes following lower eyelid surgery.

-- You are advised to sleep with the head raised approximately 30 degrees.
-It is preferable to raise the head of the bed if possible.
+- You are advised to sleep with the head raised approximately 20 degrees for approximately 2 weeks following the surgery.

 - Chemosis, a swelling of the conjunctiva, the membrane covering the white of the eyes, often occurs following this surgery, particularly with the transconjunctival approach.
 This usually takes 1-2 weeks to resolve but can take longer in some patients.
 Artificial tears must be used every 1-2 hours during the day until this has gone.